LiskHQ/lisk-node/README.md

 ## System requirements

-The following system requirements are recommended to run Lisk L2 node.
+The following system requirements are recommended to run a Lisk L2 node.

 ### Memory